-TL;DR: We tracked AI citations for 6 products across ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral.
+TL;DR: We tracked AI citations — what researchers at Princeton formally call 'generative engine optimization' — for 6 products across ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview.
 The products that get cited share 5 traits: they have llms.txt, TL;DR answer blocks, JSON-LD schemas, AI crawler permissions, and markdown twins.
 Here's the exact playbook to implement all five in one afternoon.

 Key Facts: